-Community Services Division, Multnomah County Department of Human Services.
+Community Services Division - The Multnomah County Department of Human Services.

 Community action agency type services are available in Multnomah County Oregon from the Department of Human Services, Community Services Division.
 They are involved in administering everything from emergency rent, heating bill assistance, and shelters as well as other support.